MFLR3/PYTHON/tkinter_miles_to_km_gui/README.md

 1. Using grid layout for gui elements
 2. Provides labels for text
-3. Includes input field.
+3. Includes input field
-4. Includes calculate button which performs calculate method.
+4. Includes calculate button which performs calculate method
-5. Outputs converted km into label.
+5. Outputs converted km into label